Resilience is defined by Psychology Today as ‘the quality that allows people to be knocked down by life… and to bounce back stronger than ever’.

-How is it that some people seem to take life’s knocks with a pinch of salt – deal with them and carry on, whilst others appear to constantly struggle with the smallest setbacks.
+How is it that some people seem to take life’s knocks with a pinch of salt, deal with them without missing a step and carry on, whilst others appear to constantly struggle with the smallest setbacks?
 The answer may lie in our capacity for resilience.

 1. Know our ‘why’

 A hugely powerful motivation, driver or purpose makes all the difference when it comes to our levels of resilience.
 If we truly believe in our goals and are striving to achieve them, even large setbacks can be overcome.

 The way that you talk to yourself has a profound impact on your motivation, your self-belief, and the way that you perceive the world around you.
 Work on those affirmations and talk a positive, strong talk that encourages you to keep going.